biospatial Compliance

 IDS Policy

-In order to preserve the integrity of data that biospatial stores, processes, or transmits for Customers, biospatial implements strong intrusion detection tools and policies to proactively track and retroactively investigate unauthorized access. biospatial currently utilizes OSSEC and AlienVault USM Anywhere to track file system integrity, monitor log data, detect rootkit access, and monitor network traffic from all IP addresses.
+In order to preserve the integrity of data that biospatial stores, processes, or transmits for Customers, biospatial implements strong intrusion detection tools and policies to proactively track and retroactively investigate unauthorized access. biospatial currently utilizes OSSEC and Datadog to track file system integrity, monitor log data, detect rootkit access, and monitor network traffic from all IP addresses.

 Applicable Standards